Wesleyvdhorst/projectOBP_MS2/README.md

 - **Due Date**: Deadline for the job.
 - **Weight**: Weight assigned to the job for prioritization.

 For data generation, you can specify the number of jobs and machines in the application interface.
+Use datagen.py to create the excel in the right format.
+If you want to input an own excel file, make sure that it follows the same layout as the two example excel files in the GitHub.

 ---